 The Growth of Sustainability

-For example, business should avoid rushing initiatives, as taking things one step at a time can prove more effective.
+For example, a business should avoid rushing initiatives, as taking things one step at a time can prove more effective.
 That is, companies can take action on one idea, then use data collection systems to measure whether it was a success.
-Based on those results, they can decide next steps.
+Based on those results, they can decide the next steps.

 Another major focal point for sustainability is supply chain logistics management.
 According to Supply Chain Management Review, opening the doors for online shoppers means products might be shipped anywhere around the world, requiring carbon emissions from airplanes, trucks and ships.
 Centralizing inventory by putting it on the shelves at a mall, on the other hand, is less involved.
 Not to mention, it can also reduce the rate of returns and save on lost sales, since consumers can handle or try on the product in person, giving them a more realistic perception of the purchase.

-Sustainability efforts don't have to be as intricate as reworking logistics strategies.
+Sustainability efforts don’t have to be as intricate as reworking logistics strategies.
 Even a simple switch from paper to digital can have huge benefits.
-According to the RFgen white paper "Adopting Enterprise Mobility in the Supply Chain: How to Go from Paper to Barcode Scanner to Tablet with Mobile Apps," beyond contributing to go-green initiatives, replacing paper with digital solutions can also increase data accuracy and boost productivity by 25 percent.
+According to the RFgen white paper “Adopting Enterprise Mobility in the Supply Chain: How to Go from Paper to Barcode Scanner to Tablet with Mobile Apps,” beyond contributing to go-green initiatives, replacing paper with digital solutions can also increase data accuracy and boost productivity by 25%.